 We operate within an established and externally benchmarked corporate governance framework that is underpinned by our Mission and Guiding Principles set out in our Global Code of Conduct.
 A key function of our corporate governance framework is the identification, management, and mitigation of operational and financial risks.

-The Compliance Committees have included modern slavery as a core compliance area to be discussed and considered by senior management, and modern slavery has also been added as a key policy area within our risk control review.
+Modern slavery is a core compliance area that is discussed and considered by senior management, and it is also a key policy area within our risk control review.

 Policies and procedures